MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/bookings-virtual-appointments.md

 ## Monitor appointments and get real-time status updates in the queue view

 > [!NOTE]
-> Add take-back/Premium (scheduled queue) and Premium (on-demand) messaging<br>The queue view for on-demand appointments requires a Teams Premium license.
-Scheduled appointments in the queue view will soon require a Teams Premium license.
+> Add take-back/Premium (scheduled queue) and Premium (on-demand) messaging<br>Access to scheduled appointments in the queue view will soon require a Teams Premium license.
+A Teams Premium license is required to see on-demand appointments in the queue view.
 [Learn more about Teams Premium]().

 The queue view provides your staff with a dashboard to monitor all scheduled and on-demand virtual appointments for the day, with updates in real time.
 To see the queue, go to the **Queue** tab.